davidlattimore/wild/wasm-todo.md

   `merge_target_features`. `+` (0x2b, USED) and legacy `=` (0x3d,
   REQUIRED) unify into USED; `-` (0x2d, DISALLOWED) survives only when no input uses the feature; the USED-vs-DISALLOWED conflict case errors out.
-Covered by five unit tests.
-Still to do: plumb shared-memory vs `atomics` DISALLOWED check per spec §8.
+The spec §8 shared-memory/`atomics` guardrail also fires when `--shared-memory` is combined with any input listing `-atomics`.
+Covered by six unit tests.

 ### Medium severity